-The Division of Social Services (DSS), a division of the State of Delaware Department of Health and Social Services (DHSS), administers TANF.
-While DHSS is the lead agency, program administration is accomplished through a partnership of DSS, the Delaware Department of Labor (DOL), and the Delaware Transit Corporation (DTC).
+The Division of Social Services, a division of the State of Delaware Department of Health and Social Services, administers TANF.
+While DHSS is the lead agency, program administration is accomplished through a partnership between DSS, DOL, and DTC.

 The Department of Health and Social Services is the cabinet level agency designated by the State as responsible for Delaware's public assistance programs as allowed under Title IV-A of the Social Security Act.
-Within the Department, the Division of Social Services (DSS) administers these programs.
-(DSS organizational chart included as Appendix B.)
+Within the Department, the Division of Social Services administers these programs.
+(DSS organizational chart included as Appendix.)